Halloween III: Season of the Witch: Legacy

 The films Livide, The Guest, Halloween (2018), and Halloween Kills all include the masks from Halloween III as easter eggs.
 Livide also briefly features the Silver Shamrock jingle.

 The German speed metal group Helloween, which used Halloween-themed imagery, adapted the "Silver Shamrock" ditty from the film, using it as an introduction to the song "Starlight" from their 1985 debut full-length studio album Walls of Jericho.

+Music and culture website The Alternative lists the film in their "The Alt's Favorite Horror Films list."